Executive Ed.D. Program | Saint Mary's University of Minnesota Skip to Main Content

 2. An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor’s, master’s degrees and other relevant transcripts documenting program prerequisites and potential transfer credits.
 (An official transcript is one that is sent to the university by the credit-granting institution.)

-4. Three letters of recommendation that verify professional and/or volunteer experience and academic ability.
+4. One letter of recommendation that verify professional and/or volunteer experience and academic ability.
 The recommendations must come directly from the recommender.

 5. A current résumé listing educational background and work experience.